 Dubai

 Dubai’s hospitality sector remains operational.
-Wedding venues continue hosting events, with current focus centred on travel logistics rather than venue operations.
+Wedding venues continue hosting events, with current focus centred on travel logistics rather than venue operations, while some airline services have begun resuming following temporary airspace adjustments.

 Abu Dhabi